hanjie-jiang/bias-to-action/README.md

 #### version 2025-08-22
 - added in the engineering and data structure related pages for future reference when coding
 - refactored the front page design and made sure that the pastel hero looks ok
+- fixed the math equations not showing properly but in raw format